mini retreats

 • Sound-supported rest

-• A closing integration circle, with space to speak, listen, or remain quiet
+• A reflection circle, with space to speak, listen, or remain quiet

 All elements are invitational.
 You are welcome to lie down, sit, move, or step back at any point.